Building a Blueprint with Great Expectations

 Overviewβ

-In this tutorial, you'll walk through the steps required to set up Great Expectations to run in the cloud, on Shipyard.
+In this tutorial, you'll walk through the steps required to set up Great Expectations to run in the cloud, on Platform.
 We will be creating a Blueprint that can be re-used by multiple team members and updated in the background.
 This tutorial is only in Python.

 By the end of the tutorial, you'll be able to: